xuefanfu/DBFly/README.md

 └── README.md
 ```

-The `dataset/`, `env_unzip/`, `weights/`, `result/`, and `log_files/` directories are local runtime resources and are not included in this repository.
+The `dataset/`, `env_unzip/`, `model/`, `result/`, and `log_files/` directories are local runtime resources and are not included in this repository.

-## Pretrained Weights
+## Pretrained Model

-The pretrained DBFly weights will be released after the paper-release process is completed.
+The pretrained DBFly model will be released after the paper-release process is completed.

 > **Status:** Coming soon.